True North Theatre Company brings high quality, professional theater directly to audiences, especially to those with limited access to the arts.

 Brad Delzer, Director

-Brad is the Artistic Director of True North Theatre.
-He is the former Artistic Director of Theatre B in Fargo, ND.
+Brad is the former Artistic Director of Theatre B in Fargo, ND.
 He has directed productions of A Midsummer Night's Dream, The Pillowman, Clybourne Park, 33 Variations, God of Carnage, among many others.
 For The Granite Theatre in Westerly he directed renowned production of The Laramie Project, Our Town and Girl on the Train.
 He holds a BFA in Theatre from North Dakota State University.
-He works for The Huntington and lives in Providence, RI with his wife, twin boys and dog.
+He lives in Providence, RI with his wife, twin boys, and very cute dog.

 Addison Roush, 'The Poet'